-The campaign stared the iconic ‘Hairy Fairy’, a fictional character who helps drivers recognise moments when they may be tempted to speed and encourages them to avoid situations that could ‘get hairy’.
-The campaign used a humorous approach to engage audiences with the difficult subject matter and aimed to change behaviour, normalising sticking to the speed limit.
+The campaign uses a humourous approach to engage audiences with the difficult subject matter and aims to change behaviour, by normalising sticking to the speed limit.
+The ‘Hairy Fairy’, a fictional character, helps drivers recognise moments when they may be tempted to speed and encourages them to avoid situations that could ‘get hairy’.